fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-> **Nuh**  ﷺ    is the second most narrated prophet in the Quran. he was the first prophet who was sent to people who were commiting shirk.
+> **Nuh**ﷺ    is the second most narrated prophet in the Quran. he was the first prophet who was sent to people who were committing shirk.
 > 950 years he has been giving da'wah to his people, only about 10 to 80 people believed him.
 And after all these years he lost hope and made dua to Allah not to leave disbelievers on earth.
 > Allah told Nuh to build a huge arc, take onboard the believers and pairs of animals.
 Then the great flood began, water was coming both from rains and from the ground.
 All disbelievers drowned.
 Only believers on the Arc survived.
 > After the Flood, Nuh with the believers started life on earth anew.
 > Many ancient civilizations have stories of the Great Flood.
-There are many different variations but the main theme is the same: God sent the Flood to punish evil-doers, and those who were left alive started all over.
+There are many different variations but the main theme is the same: God sent the Flood to punish evil-doers, and those who were left alive started the human life on earth once again.

 </details>